Shamimreza82/assignment--7-my-course-roster/README.md

-## Project features:
+** Project features:

- * Using tailwind CSS for responsiveness and creating beautiful UI.
+ * Responsive design and a beautiful interface created using Tailwind CSS.
- * Calculate Credit hour remaining and calculate Total Credit Hour.
+ * Calculate the Credit hour remaining and calculate the Total Credit Hour and show UI.
- * Show the titel in Cart Section.
+ * Show the all details in the Cart component.

 ## State managment:
-** Total five states are used to do this project.
+** Five states have been managed to complete this project.

-1. The data is phased from the json file using the first state.
+1. Data is fetched from the JSON file and stored value this state.
-2. handelselect button added and store data from Json file.
+2. handelselect button added and stored data from the JSON file.
-3. using count total price and store value.
+3. Using count total price and store value.
 4. Using this state for Total Credit hour value store.
-5. Last state is using for Credit Hour Remaining valu store.
+5. The last state is used for the Credit Hour Remaining value store.